cypress-io/cypress-documentation/source/api/commands/shadow.md

 # Examples

-## Traverse into the shadow DOM of an element
+## Find and click on a button inside the shadow DOM

 ```html
 <div class="shadow-host">